nemoarchive/documentation/data_citation.md

 1) Submit your data to NeMO [as described here](submit), or [browse the NeMO archives](https://github.com/nemoarchive/documentation/blob/master/browse_http.md) to ensure that your data has previously been submitted.
 2) Reach out to NeMO Archives staff through our [Contact page](https://nemoarchive.org/contact.php)
 3) Download and fill out the [metadata spreadsheet](googledoc).
 A NeMO Archives staff member will ask you to send this for accurate creation of your landing page.
-Complete and accurate metadata enhances data resuse and searchability.
+Complete and accurate metadata enhances data reuse and searchability.
 4) NeMO Archives staff will provide a unique identifier(s) for citation in your manuscript, see next section.